Variational aspects of Laplace eigenvalues on Riemannian surfaces: Introduction

-We study the existence and properties of metrics maximising the first eigenvalue $\lambda_1(g)\mathit{Vol}_g(M)$ (and, more generally, the $k$th eigenvalue $\lambda_k(g)\mathit{Vol}_g(M)$) among conformal metrics on Riemannian surfaces.
+We study the existence and properties of metrics maximising the first eigenvalue $\lambda_1(g)\mathit{Vol}_g(M)$, and more generally, the $k$th eigenvalue $\lambda_k(g)\mathit{Vol}_g(M)$, among conformal metrics on Riemannian surfaces.
 More precisely, the purpose of this paper is to develop an approach to this problem via the {\it direct method of calculus of variations}.
+First, we show that the Laplace eigenvalues $\lambda_k(g)$ naturally extend to `weak conformal metrics', understood as Radon measures and prove bounds for them (Theorems~${A_k}$ and~${A_1}$).
+This setting of {\em eigenvalue problems on surfaces with measures} gives a uniform formalism of treating eigenvalue problems on singular surfaces as well as eigenvalue problems with Steklov boundary conditions.
+We also prove a general existence theorem (Theorem $B_1$) of a measure maximising the first non-trivial eigenvalue $\lambda_1$ under the hypothesis

+on a given conformal class $c$.
+The hypothesis~\eqref{intro:ru} guarantees that the maximiser is not pathologically singular.
+It satisfies a {\em linear isocapacitory inequality}, see Sect.~\ref{nonvan}; in particular, it vanishes on sets of zero capacity and the mass of balls $\mu(B(x,r))$ decays at least as $\ln^{-1}(1/r)$ as $r\to 0+$.

-We show that the Laplace eigenvalues $\lambda_k(g)$ naturally extend to `weak conformal metrics', understood as Radon measures, prove bounds for them, and derive first variation formulas.
-The latter are used to study regularity properties of $\lambda_k$-extremal metrics in this general setting.
-The principal applications of our method are concerned with the existence and partial regularity of maximisers for the first eigenvalue.
-The following sample statement illustrates the results in Sect.~\ref{weakmax:ex}-\ref{prm}. \begin{IT} Let $M$ be a compact surface, possibly with boundary, endowed with a conformal class $c$ of Riemannian metrics such that
+Second, we define a notion of $\lambda_k$-extremality of general measures under "conformal variations" and derive first variation formulas.
+The main result of the paper is concerned with the study of regularity properties of {\em general $\lambda_k$-extremal measures}.
+More precisely, in Sect.~\ref{em1} we prove the following statement (Theorem~$C_k$). \begin{RT} Let $M$ be a compact surface, possibly with boundary, endowed with a conformal class $c$ of Riemannian metrics.
+Let $\mu$ be a $\lambda_k$-extremal measure which is not completely singular and such that the embedding

-Then there exists a maximiser for $\lambda_1(g)\mathit{Vol}_g(M)$ in $c$, understood as a capacitory Radon measure $\mu$, which is a $C^\infty$-smooth metric in the interior of its support except maybe a nowhere dense singular set $\Sigma$ of zero Lebesgue measure.
-Further, the interior part $\Sigma\cap\supp\mu$ of the singular set is empty if and only if the embedding

-is compact. \end{IT} The theorem states the existence of a $\lambda_1$-maximal metric which should be understood in a generalised sense as a Radon measure $\mu$.
-It is partially regular in the sense that its absolutely continuous part has a density which is $C^\infty$-smooth away from the singular set $\Sigma$.
-The theorem does not rule out a pathological situation when the absolutely continuous part of $\mu$ is trivial, that is when $\mu$ is supported in a nowhere dense set $\Sigma$ of zero Lebesgue measure.
+is compact. \begin{itemize} \item [(i)] Then the measure $\mu$ is absolutely continuous (with respect to $\mathit{Vol}_g$, $g\in c$) in the interior of its support $S\subset M$, its density function is $C^\infty$-smooth in $S$ and vanishes at isolated points only.
+In other words, the measure $\mu$ defines a $C^\infty$-smooth metric on $S$, conformal to $g\in c$ away from isolated degeneracies which are conical singularities. \item [(ii)] If the support of the measure $\mu$ does not coincide with $M$, then the measure has a non-trivial singular set $\Sigma\subset M\backslash\INT S$. \end{itemize} \end{RT}